-- Claims are denied if the impairments are deemed to be non-severe, mild or slight, which means the impairments are not severe enough to significantly limit the work you’re capable of doing.
+- Claims are denied if the impairments are deemed non-severe, mild, or slight, which means the impairments are not severe enough to significantly limit the work you’re capable of doing.

 - The Disability Determination Service (DDS) has an official Listing of Impairments and will determine if yours are severe enough to meet or equal those standards.

 - If your impairments don’t meet or equal any on the DDS Listing of Impairments, a reviewer will consider if they are severe enough to prevent you from doing your former job.

 - If your impairments are severe enough to prevent you from doing your prior job, a reviewer will consider whether there is another job you could do.

 What Do Social Security Disability Insurance Benefits Cover?

 Once you’ve been approved for SSDI benefits, technically, you can spend your monthly benefit as you see fit.
 The benefits are not applied directly to your outstanding medical bills, although you can certainly apply a portion of your benefits there, should you wish to.

 Most recipients will use their benefits to pay their household expenses, including their rent or mortgage payments, utility bills, car payments, health, auto, homeowners, and renters insurance plans, groceries, phone and Internet bills, and the like.
 Your SSDI benefits are replacing the income you would have earned if you had been able to continue working.

 We bring this to your attention because many claimants, once approved, will receive retroactive payments from the date of their initial application.
 This lump sum can often leave their heads spinning.